 The Thermal Springs of Kos Greece, Dodecanese: In the location of Agios Fokas, there is a sea-pool with hot springs, known as the thermes.
-The place is well know as one of the most outstanding places on Kos.
+The place is well known as one of the most outstanding places on Kos.
 In order to get there, it is necessary to go across the East beach and pass Psalidi cape, as well as Agios Fokas cape.
 In the case of Agios Fokas, its cape is a steep arm coming from a 75 height from the sea level hill.
-In that location, there used to be also a small church dedicated to Agios Fokas, which dated around the Byzantine period, and at approximately 3 km away from there, the thermes are currently organised as a truly summer resort.
+In that location, there used to be also a small church dedicated to Agios Fokas, which dated around the Byzantine period, and at approximately 3 km away from there, the thermes are currently organized as a true summer resort.

 The warmest spring comes from a fissured rock, placed on the right side of a shore.
-It is advsable for tourists to remember that the pool has a considerable size, so the temperature can vary a lot depending from their location.
+It is advisable for tourists to remember that the pool has a considerable size, so the temperature can vary a lot depending from their location.
 However, anywhere of the pool will always be warmer than in the sea.
 Referring to its properties, the thermes of Kos have been tested in order to establish if they are curative apart from being pleasant.
 According to studies, those waters have healing features for skin ailments cases.